roscorcoran/weather-assessment/weather-assessment-ui/README.md

 # WeatherAssessmentUi

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.1.

 ## Development server

-Run `ng serve` for a dev server.
+Run `yarn start` for a dev server.
 Navigate to `http://localhost:4200/`.

-The application will automatically reload if you change any of the source files.
+The default route is: http://localhost:4200/state-weather

+The route to view the weather access proxy: http://localhost:4200/weather-access

 ## Code scaffolding